The Art of Interactive Design

 Your biggest problem in using anticipation in software design is your exposure to blame.
 If your software insists on pig-headedly covering its ass at every turn, nobody can ever blame you for screwing up.

-[H]ave we learned from the many failed attempts at interactive storytelling?
-What is the precise nature of these failures?
-I would argue that all past efforts in this direction have not been interactive storytelling, but rather “interactivized stories” or “storyized games.”
+I would argue that all past efforts in interactive storytelling have not been interactive storytelling, but rather “interactivized stories” or “storyized games.”
 At a structural level, they are not storytelling; they are stories.
 The difference here is profound: it is the difference between the process of storytelling and the result of storytelling (a story).
 Storytelling is not the same thing as a story: storytelling is an activity, a process, while stories are collections of facts, data.
 You can’t interact with data—you can interact only with processes.

 A number of researchers have approached interactive storytelling as a problem of simulating characters.
 I used this approach in 1987 with Siboot and concluded that it led nowhere.
 Its problem is its failure to focus on the verbs.

-A storybuilder first creates actors, each with a name and a number of personality traits, the the stages for of the drama with rules of access, then props.
-Their main task is the the creation of a large set of verbs.
+A storybuilder (developer) first creates actors, each with a name and a number of personality traits, then the stages for the drama with rules of access, then props.
+Their main task is the creation of a large set of verbs.
 A good story requires a least a thousand.
-Each verb must have a set of roles, slot for actors.
+Each verb must have a set of roles, slots for actors.

 For example, if Puncher punches Punchee, then one role might be Punchee’s Best Friend, who presumably would come to the Punchee’s defense.
 Another role might be Punchee’s Girlfriend, whom we would expect to scream, rush to console Punchee, and possibly hurl a few epithets at Puncher.
 There could also be Intervening Bystander, who might step if the fight goes too far.
 We could even have Timid Bartender, who might want to duck behind the bar or call the cops.
 Whenever a verb is executed, each of the witnessing actors consults each of the roles, asking whether they fit that role.
 If the actor does fit the role, then he executes it, deciding which of the role’s responses to choose.